 As my son 27-year-old son Shane said, “When you’re young, you’re going to make stupid decisions and lose a lot of money.
 In the long run, you’ll end up paying more in fees.”
 There are a few people who are very successful at a very young age, but they do a lot of research.

 When you’re a twenty-something, you’ll naturally make a few mistakes.
-But you’ll also be taking on new challenges, and meeting the head on.
+But you’ll also be taking on new challenges, and meeting them head-on.
 So make the most of your opportunities!